filecoin-project/FIPs/FIPS/fip-lowerbatchBal.md

 On the other hand, aggregation is rational only when the base fee exceeds 0.065 nanoFIL.
 Lowering the value of `batchBalancer` from 5 to 2 nanoFIL will reduce the crossover point to 0.026 nanoFIL, making the aggregation rational across a broader range of base fee values.

 To have a rough estimate of the gas saving, we compared these messages (no deals)
-- [Msg 1](https://www.filutils.com/en/message/bafy2bzaceaddryxumxg35givyt7pe745wlsmrlrx7bj4sdb56nho4akyi5tzu): ProveCommitSectors3 for 1 sector (no deals): 78.5M
+- [Msg 1](https://www.filutils.com/en/message/bafy2bzaceaddryxumxg35givyt7pe745wlsmrlrx7bj4sdb56nho4akyi5tzu): ProveCommitSectors3 for 1 sector (no deals): 78.4 M
 - [Msg 2](https://www.filutils.com/en/message/bafy2bzaceah7m6jzravjoswo2pljzit36euu3sgz5jzbnpkcfp23b76texiv6): ProveCommitSectors3 for 4 sectors, batched (no aggregation): 96.M/4 = 24M per sector
 - [Msg 3](https://www.filutils.com/en/message/bafy2bzacedeh74ds4x4l5nlfahmlvwn4obfukhgqnf6rxlaargvsm56sljune): ProveCommitSectors3 for 4 sectors, aggregated[^*]: 217M/4 = 54M per sector